 Training safely with Camden Kempo

-As we practice a full contact martial arts, it is possible that you will collect some bruises when training with a partner.
+As we practice full-contact martial arts, it is possible that you will collect some bruises when training with a partner.
 However, by following our rules and the BSKF Guidelines we can both stay safe and train hard!

 The BSKF “Guidelines for Effective Training” remind us: